Bayesian Optimization for General Reaction Conditions: Supporting Information

-Four chemical reaction benchmarks have been considered in this work: Reactant conversion optimization for Pd-catalyzed C–heteroatom couplings \citep{buitrago_santanilla_nanomole-scale_2015}, enantioselectivity optimization for a N,S-Acetal formation \citep{zahrt_prediction_2019}, yield optimization for a borylation reaction \citep{stevens_advancing_2022, wang_identifying_2024} and yield optimization for deoxyfluorination reaction \citep{nielsen_deoxyfluorination_2018, wang_identifying_2024}.
-Since it has been well-demonstrated that these problems can be effectively modeled by regression approaches \citep{zahrt_prediction_2019, ahneman_predicting_2018, sandfort_structure-based_2020}, we trained a random forest regressor on each dataset, which was used as the ground truth for all benchmark experiments \citep{hase_olympus_2021}.
-In the following, the benchmark problems are described briefly.
+Four chemical reaction datasets have been considered in this work: (1) reactant conversion optimization for Pd-catalyzed C–heterocoupling \citep{buitrago_santanilla_nanomole-scale_2015}, (2) enantioselectivity optimization for a \textit{N},\textit{S}-acetal formation \citep{zahrt_prediction_2019}, (3) yield optimization for a borylation reaction \citep{stevens_advancing_2022}, and (4) yield optimization for deoxyfluorination reaction \citep{nielsen_deoxyfluorination_2018}.
+Since it has been well-demonstrated that these problems can be effectively modeled by regression approaches \citep{zahrt_prediction_2019, ahneman_predicting_2018, sandfort_structure-based_2020}, we trained a random forest regressor on each dataset, which was used as the ground truth for all experiments \citep{hase_olympus_2021}.
+To mitigate the known bias of \gls{hte} benchmarks towards high-outcome experiments \citep{strieth-kalthoff_machine_2022, beker_machine_2022}, we augment each dataset with a chemically sensible search space expansion workflow.
+Notably, the random forest models were only trained on the originally published data, as it was used within the expansion workflow (see below).
+In the following, the workflow and details of the datasets are described.